Hazelwood Sanatorium

 Operations

 Financial problems plagued Hazelwood from its conception.
-Initially, in order to receive treatment at Hazelwood, citizens had to apply first to their county’s fiscal court because counties bore financial responsibility.
-16 17 In 1920, the state had to take over Hazelwood and by 1924, Hazelwood required that all patients pay a weekly rate of $15 for their treatment.
+Initially, to receive treatment at Hazelwood, citizens had to apply first to their county’s fiscal court because counties bore financial responsibility.
+16 17 In 1920, the state had to take over Hazelwood, and by 1924, Hazelwood required that all patients pay a weekly rate of $15 for their treatment.

-It was hoped that the fee would result in better conditions for patients but the hospital remained overcrowded.
+It was hoped that the fee would result in better patient conditions, but the hospital remained overcrowded.

 Tuberculosis, by 1938, was the leading cause of death in Kentucky, and the state had the highest death rate in the nation, partly because of a lack of facilities, a lack of consistent statewide funding for treatment, and a lack of long-term care options.
 16 17 27 On average, 2,000 died from the disease each year.
 16 17 27

-It was not until the passage of House Bill No. 147 in March 1944 that a statewide Tuberculosis Sanatoria Commission was established and that funding was provided for six 100-bed sanatoriums.
-16 17 Five new state hospitals, at Ashland, Glasgow, London, Madisonville, and Paris were recommended along with the expansion of Hazelwood.
+It was not until the passage of House Bill No. 147 in March 1944 that a statewide Tuberculosis Sanatoria Commission was established, and funding was provided for six 100-bed sanatoriums.
+16 17 Five new state hospitals at Ashland, Glasgow, London, Madisonville, and Paris were recommended along with the expansion of Hazelwood.

-Immediately after Hazelwood was established as a state hospital, state funding for patient care dropped which caused some patients to have to pay for a portion of their treatment.
-16 17 But the new Commission also afforded a 230-bed addition to Hazelwood, along with a reservation of 43 beds for African-American patients.
+Immediately after Hazelwood was established as a state hospital, state funding for patient care dropped, which caused some patients to have to pay for a portion of their treatment.
+16 17 But the new Commission also afforded a 230-bed addition to Hazelwood and a reservation of 43 beds for African-American patients.

 The 40-bed Elks Building was constructed in 1951.
 36 It was converted into a ward for tubercular mental patients in 1957.
 35